Install via homebrew on Mac, Linux or Windows (WSL).

 App Setup

-based framework.
 The easiest way to ensure that your application launches properly is to setup your app as an executable with a standard main

 function: